lambdamikel/Busch-2090/README.md

 ### Current Versions

 Please check the sub-directories
-- [`microtronic-nextgen-nokia`](./microtronic-nextgen-nokia/) for the Nokia 5510 Display version, and
+- [`microtronic-nextgen-nokia`](./microtronic-nextgen-nokia/) for the Nokia 5510 Display version,
-- [`microtronic-nextgen-sh1106-spi`](./microtronic-nextgen-sh1106-spi/) for the SH1106 SPI OLED version.
+- [`microtronic-nextgen-sh1106-spi`](./microtronic-nextgen-sh1106-spi/) for the SH1106 SPI OLED version, and
+- [`microtronic-2nd-generation`](./microtronic-2nd-generation/) for the Nokia 5110-based Microtronic 2nd Generation project.

-The SH1106 SPI OLED is the latest version and we have identified this display as the best option for the project.
+The *SH1106 SPI OLED is the latest version* and we have identified this display as the best option for the project.
 The Nokia 5510 is a good choice too, but it is less reactive and gets blurry with very fast screen updates.

+The 2nd Generation version does not support the real time clock (RTC), does not have a 1Hz output port.
+Note that the loudspeaker can be added between A0 and GND over a 75 Ohm resistor (as an "after market" hack / mod).

 The SH1106 I2C SPI OLED was also experimented with; see [`microtronic-nextgen-sh1106-i2c`](./microtronic-nextgen-sh1106-i2c/).